 Pre-Demolition Building Inspection

 Hazardous waste generated from building demolitions presents a threat to environmental and public health.
-Demolishing a building can release these toxic substances into the air, causing severe respiratory diseases, birth complications, and some types of cancer.
+Demolishing a building can release these toxic substances into the air, causing severe respiratory diseases, including some types of cancer.
 Pre-demolition building inspections are required to prevent contamination of soil, groundwater, and the air around the site and at landfills that accept demolition waste.

 Midwest Environmental Consulting Services, Inc. (MEC) can identify materials that should or must be removed from the building before demolition.
-With over two decades of experience, MEC is widely recognized as the most consistent provider of pre-demolition inspections.
-Our inspection team looks for the presence of universal wastes, hazardous and toxic wastes, and asbestos-containing materials.
+Our inspection team looks for the presence of universal wastes, hazardous and toxic wastes, lead paint, heavy metals, and asbestos-containing materials.

 By identifying environmental issues before beginning the demolition process, hazardous materials can be included in demolition bid specifications.
 Thus, a pre-demolition building inspection allows your agency to have more input in the demolition process instead of letting prospective bidders make the determination.